History

 Parking – Spectator lot behind Turns 3 & 4 with free camping (no services).
 Staff-only parking is available behind the scoring tower – fans who purchase a pit pass must park in the spectator lot.

-Pit area – Behind the frontstretch facilities, stretching from Turn 1 to the end of the drag strips.
-Track entry and exit are outside Turn 1.
-Cement pads are available on a first-come, first-serve basis.
-For special events, they are usually reserved for race teams part of a regional touring series.
+Pit area – Behind the frontstretch facilities, stretching from Turn 1 to the end of the defunct drag strips.
+Track entry is between Turns 1 & 2, track exit is at the end of the frontstretch just past the flagstand.
+Cement pads are available on a first-come, first-served basis.
+For special events, they are commonly reserved for race teams part of a regional touring series.

 Pit entry for all requires completing an electronic e-waiver, valid for the entire year it is signed within.
 Please have it done and ready to show at the pit gate, along with money, for every event to avoid delays and congestion.

-Tower complex – Two-level building accessible by stairs at the back.
+Tower complex – Two-level building accessible by stairs at the back (pit area).
 The main level has a VIP lobby and balcony, two offices (one for payouts), and one bathroom.
 The second level features a scoring tower atop the balcony.
-Underneath the balcony is a shelter with two shelves and a merchandise booth at the front of the building, and three bathrooms along the side.
+Underneath the balcony is the merchandise booth.
+Three bathrooms are on the side facing the canteen.

 Seating – Grandstands are located along the frontstretch, backstretch, and Turns 3 and 4 – all general admission.
-People with wheelchairs are permitted to drive through the front gates and behind Turns 3 & 4, and park in front of the fence at the entrance to Turn 3 – lights must be turned off at all times.
-Standing room is available in Turn 4.
+People in wheelchairs are permitted to drive through the front gates and behind Turns 3 & 4, and park in front of the fence at the entrance to Turn 3.
+Lights must be turned off at all times.
+Standing room is available just before Turn 3 and throughout Turn 4.
 Fans are permitted to bring lawn chairs to standing areas.
-For people with pit passes, grandstands are available at the Turn 1 entrance.
+For people with pit passes, grandstands are available along the pit entry and exit.

-Bathrooms – Three at the bottom of and along the side of the tower complex.
-Two in a separate permanent facility beside the canteen.
-One on the main level of the tower complex.
+Bathrooms – Three at the bottom of and along the side of the scoring tower.
+Two in a separate permanent facility beside the scoring tower and canteen.
+One on the main level of the scoring tower.
 Multiple portable toilets between Turns 3 and 4.

 Fencing – Around the entire track except for between Turns 1 & 2, where cars enter the track.